Semantic system: Shruti Venu

-The S52
+S52

 In 1967, Alain Daniélou designed a new electronic instrument, the S52.
 To build it he called on Stefan Kudelski from Lausanne, Switzerland, the inventor and builder of the Nagra, the famous luxury portable tape player.

 Kudelski entrusted his son André with the project, a young electronics engineer, and Claude Cellier, electronics engineer and musician.
 This new instrument, which was based exactly on the system presented in the book Sémantique Musicale was highly elaborated from a technical point of view, and although it had a few shortcomings, it nevertheless enabled Alain Daniélou to advance with his theory inspired from the Indian model, and to test its psychoacoustic applications.

 The prototype was presented in Paris in 1980, namely at the UNESCO International Music Council and the IRCAM (Institut de Recherche et Coordination Acoustique/Musique / Research and Acoustic/Music Coordination Institute), and afterwards in Bordeaux, Berlin, Rome, etc.

 Christened as "Shiva's organ" by the journalist Jean Chalon, the instrument aroused a great deal of interest not only in the field of microtonal music, but also amongst music-therapy specialists and in non-European music.
 Sylvano Bussotti, who had until then never included electronic instruments in his works, became highly interested in the project, and wrote a piece for the instrument, which was played by the pianist Mauro Castellano and directed by the conductor Marcello Panni in a work called "La Vergine ispirata".